FICO - Your Credit Score

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate a credit score:

 - Your Credit History - How long have you had credit?

 - Late Payments - Do you have any payments later than 30 days?

 - Balances on your Credit Cards - How many accounts?
 How much do you owe?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Each of these is assigned a value and a weight.
 The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
 Most home buyers likely find their FICO scores above 620.

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Curious about your credit score?
-Call us at (443) 619-7900.
+Want to know more about your FICO score?
+Call us: (443) 619-7900.